cpinitiative/usaco-guide/content/1_Intro/Intro_RunningCpp.md

 }
 ```

 It's not hard to [compile & run a C++ program](https://www.tutorialspoint.com/How-to-compile-and-run-the-Cplusplus-program).
-First we compile `name.cpp` into an executable named `name`.
+First, open up Powershell on Windows or Terminal on Mac.
+We can compile `name.cpp` into an executable named `name` with the following command:

 ```sh
 g++ name.cpp -o name